Durss/Twitchat/HEAT.md

-event.detail.isBan//Is user banned on the channel event.detail.isMod//Is user a moderator of the channel event.detail.isVip//Is user a VIP on the channel event.detail.isFollower//Is user a follower of the channel
+event.detail.isBan//Is user banned on the channel event.detail.isMod//Is user a moderator of the channel event.detail.isVip//Is user a VIP on the channel event.detail.isBroadcaster//Is user the broadcaster event.detail.isFollower//Is user a follower of the channel event.detail.followDate//following date of the user if their a follower (timestamp in milliseconds)

 event.detail.shift//Shift key pressed ?
 event.detail.alt//Alt key pressed ?